Exabyte-io/documentation/docs/accounts/service-levels.md

 # Service Levels

 Service levels define the types, qualities and quantities of services provided to the accounts within our platform.
-The features associated with using our platform which are affected by the opted Service Level consist of the following list:
+The features associated with using our platform which are affected by the opted Service Level consist of the following list.

 ## Features